sergueik/selenium-fluxbox/README.md

 ### Limitations
   * The hub is available on `http://127.0.0.1:4444/wd/hub/static/resource/hub.html` with some delay after the Virtual Box reboot - currently there is no visual cue on when the box is ready.

-  * If the screen resolution is too low, run on the host
+  * If the screen resolution is too low, run the following command on the host
 ```bash
 vboxmanage controlvm "Selenium Fluxbox" setvideomodehint 1280 900 32
 ```
-this currently works with trusty but not wth xenial base box.
+this currently works with trusty but not always with xenial base box in Virtual Box.

 ### Work in Progress
  * Probe [http://dl.google.com/linux/chrome/deb/pool/main/g/google-chrome-stable/](http://dl.google.com/linux/chrome/deb/pool/main/g/google-chrome-stable/) and /or [https://google-chrome.en.uptodown.com/ubuntu/old](https://google-chrome.en.uptodown.com/ubuntu/old) for a valid past Chrome build is a